zinserjan/mocha-webpack/docs/installation/webpack-configuration.md

 ### Without CSS-Modules
 If you don't want to use CSS-Modules then you can replace all of your CSS loaders with [null-loader](https://github.com/webpack/null-loader):

-Your webpack-config might look like the following:
+Your webpack-config for the browser might look like the following:
 ```javascript
 module.exports = {
     module: {